Skip to content

 An injunction for protection, also referred to as a restraining order, is a court order which places restrictions on a person who has committed acts of violence against another person as defined below.
 The Injunction for Protection may include, but is not limited to, provisions which restrain the abuser from further acts of violence; order the abuser to leave your household; prevent the abuser from coming to your home, school, business, or place of employment; award custody of minor children and order the abuser to pay support.

-A new Domestic and Repeat Violence case may be filed until 4:00 pm to allow appropriate processing time.
-Completed paperwork will be accepted at the Family Civil Department of the Clerk’s Office until 5:00 pm.
-Emergency cases after 5:00 p.m. may be referred to Calhoun County Sheriff’s Department.
+Completed paperwork will be accepted at the Family Civil Department of the Calhoun County Clerk’s Office until 4:00 pm.
+Emergency cases after 4:00 p.m. may be referred to the Calhoun County Sheriff’s Department.

-“Repeat Violence” means two incidents of violence or stalking committed by the respondent, one of which must have been within 6 months of the filing of the petition, which are directed against the petitioner or the petitioner’s immediate family member.
+“Repeat Violence” Repeat violence means that two incidents of violence have been committed against you or a member of your immediate family by another person, one of which must have been within 6 months of filing this petition

 “Violence” means any assault, battery or sexual battery, kidnapping, false imprisonment, stalking, or any criminal offense resulting in physical injury or death, by a person against any other person.